tapabrata12/Python/README.md

-# Python
+# Python Programming
-Python Programming Concepts in Jupiter notebook.
+Concepts are wrtten in Jupiter notebook.